 Billy and Hulking would later get married with two ceremonies, one sudden one in Vegas when Hulkling was leaving for space with only the rest of the Young Avengers attending, and a grand ceremony in space with the Avengers, Fantastic Four, and more present, following Jewish, Skrull, and Kree wedding traditions.
 Billy’s abilities continued to grow, his reality warping and magical prowess making him arguably the strongest Young Avenger, only truly held back by his own insecurities (Billy is one of the few superheroes who openly deals with an anxiety disorder).
 After meeting his teammate, Speed, Billy came to the conclusion that the two were reborn versions of Scarlet Witch’s twins, this was later confirmed, though the exact cause of their reincarnation was never mentioned.

 Teddy Altman (also known as Dorrek VIII) is the son of Mar-Vell, the original Captain Marvel in the comics, and a Skrull princess, Anelle.
 He was sent away for his own safety, a Skrull nursemaid taking him to Earth, shapeshifting to become a human, and raising Teddy as her own child.
 Teddy figured out his shapeshifting abilities fairly early in his life and was one of the original members recruited by Iron Lad, acting as the team’s Hulk stand-in.
 He assumed that he was a mutant, but when he was caught in a conflict between the Kree and the Skrulls, his true parentage was revealed to him.
 He’s remained a core member of the Young Avengers, and has been shown following in his father’s footsteps as Captain Marvel in the future of the team.
-Like Billy, Teddy is gay.
+Like Billy, Teddy is a prominent gay character.

 Teddy joined the New Avengers with Billy.
 This all led to the event of Empyre where Teddy finally took his place at the head of both the Kree and Skrull empires, ending the long-running war between the two and merging them into one Alliance as their Emperor.
-He has remained in contact with his Young Avenger friends and his husband, Wiccan, currently stands as the Court Wizard for the Alliance.
+He has remained in contact with his Young Avenger teammates and his husband, Wiccan, currently stands as the Court Wizard for the Alliance.
 He’s also joined the Guardians of the Galaxy alongside Wiccan.

 Teddy’s been rumoured for an appearance in Secret Invasion, a show focusing on the Skrulls.
-He’s also been theorized to play into Captain Marvel 2.
+He’s also been theorized to play into The Marvels.
 There is a main complication with fitting him into the MCU, while Mar-Vell (portrayed by Annette Benning in Captain Marvel) had spent a lot of time around the Skrulls while keeping them secret, she also died in 1989, which would mean that Teddy couldn’t be younger than 34 years old.
 There are definitely ways around this, Teddy could be the child of a different Kree.
 Alternatively, he could be Mar-Vell’s grandson instead of her son.
 Nonetheless, a completely accurate adaptation may be impossible at the moment.